Opportunities as a Yolo County District Attorney Legal Intern

 Right from the get go, I felt like part of the office.
 The attorneys were welcoming and staff were friendly, always helpful, and fun to work with.
 I was able to sit in on meetings and grab coffee with various attorneys (they paid).
 Even the DA took time himself to say hello and check in periodically during the program.
 Moreover, the staff was generally understanding to my schedule and law school demands when I received an assignment.

 Furthermore, there were ample opportunities to work on a wide array of motions.
 For example, I worked on responses to motions to dismiss, Romero motions, speedy trial motions, as well as motions to introduce evidence of prior acts.
 Additionally, I worked on memoranda regarding novel legal issues of high priority to the office.
 But that’s not all.
 I also was able to sit in on suppression hearings, preliminary hearings, jury trials, and with attorneys in the judge’s chambers.
 And most exciting, there were also opportunities to argue at suppression hearings and preliminary hearings.
 Lastly, the program included mentor pairings, where I could pick the brain of an experienced attorney and discuss any questions, comments, or issues I was facing in the program and life in general.

 Overall, if you’re looking for a rewarding experience and an exciting way to expose yourself to a potential career in prosecution, look no further than the Yolo DA Legal Internship Program!

-Shelby Doyle - Pepperdine University School of Law - August 2014 - February 2015
+Shelby Davitt - Pepperdine University School of Law - August 2014 - February 2015

 Working at the Yolo County District Attorney’s Office has been a dynamic and exciting experience, particularly after spending all summer studying for and taking the California Bar Exam!
 I was immediately integrated into the misdemeanor team where I began handling my own case load as a post-bar intern.
 After I passed the bar exam, became a Volunteer Attorney for the office: a position I still hold.